Confidence among CEOs sags as China's slowdown spooks Davos

 Despite the trillions of dollars of stimulus and ultra-easy money that central banks have pumped into the system since the 2008 financial crash, just 27 percent of CEOs expect global economic growth to improve over the next 12 months, compared with 37 percent at the same time last year.

-China, whose demand helped bring the world back from the brink last time around, is at the center of concerns.
+China, whose demand helped bring the world back from the brink last time around, is at the centre of concerns.

 "You've got the second largest economy in the world that until now has seen very, very good growth rates when many others were really struggling, and now we are seeing a real slowdown," said Dennis Nally, chairman of PricewaterhouseCoopers (PwC), which conducted the annual corporate health check.